-NAMA completed a surplus payment of \in 400 million to the Exchequer on 20 December 2024.
-The Agency has now transferred a cumulative \in 4.65 billion cash to the Exchequer; \in 4.25 billion from its lifetime surplus and over \in 0.4 billion in corporation tax payments.
-NAMA's lifetime contribution to the Exchequer, between the projected surplus of \in 4.8 billion and projected corporation tax payments, is expected to be in the region of \in 5.2 billion.
+In December 2024, NAMA transferred a surplus payment of ε 400 million to the Exchequer.
+To date, the Agency has cumulatively transferred ε 4.69 billion in cash to the Exchequer, including ε 4.25 billion from its lifetime surplus and ε 439 million in corporation tax payments.
+Due to NAMA's strong performance the Board has revised the projected lifetime surplus upward from ε 4.8 billion to ε 5.05 billion.
+Consequently, NAMA's lifetime contribution to the Exchequer, including the projected surplus of ε 5.05 billion and corporation tax payments, is expected to be in the region of ε 5.5 billion.